NSF-ALL-SPICE-Alliance/DS421-Carto-Design/assignment2.md

 ## Assignment 2 🌐

-Can you write an R script to create a shiny app with the functionality shown in the vide below utilizing the county_data.gpkg following packages
+Can you write an R script to create a shiny app with the functionality shown in the vide below utilizing the [county_data.gpkg](https://github.com/NSF-ALL-SPICE-Alliance/DS421-Carto-Design/blob/main/data/county_data.gpkg) and the following packages

 ```r
 library(shiny)